Things Heard & Seen

 Things Heard & Seen is a 2021 American horror film written and directed by Shari Springer Berman and Robert Pulcini, based on the novel All Things Cease to Appear by Elizabeth Brundage.
 It stars Amanda Seyfried and James Norton.
-It was released on April 29, 2021, by Netflix, and received mostly negative reviews from critics.
+Described as "a Swedenborgian thriller", the film references the teachings of 18th-century theologian Emanuel Swedenborg.

+Things Heard & Seen was released on April 29, 2021, by Netflix, and received mostly negative reviews from critics.
 A number of landscape paintings from the Hudson River School feature prominently throughout the film.

 Plot

 In 1980, Catherine Claire, an art restorer, lives in Manhattan with her husband George and daughter Franny.
 When George lands a job teaching art history at a college, the family moves into a large farmhouse in upstate New York.

 Catherine, who suffers from bulimia, feels isolated in the house.
 She finds an old Bible containing a family tree of the previous owners, the Smits; some of the names are scratched out and marked "Damned."
 She senses a spirit and sees strange lights leading her to an antique ring, which she begins wearing.
 Franny sees a female spirit in her room and insists on sleeping with her parents.
 Catherine employs brothers Eddie and Cole Lucks as handyman and babysitter while George starts an affair with Eddie's cousin Willis.

 Catherine befriends George's colleague Justine Sokolov.
 George invites Floyd DeBeers, the head of the art history department, to his home.
 Floyd feels the presence of a soul but assures Catherine that the spirit is benevolent and offers to hold a séance.
 George and Catherine throw a party, where Catherine finds out the previous owners, who died in a murder-suicide, were Eddie and Cole's parents, and that her ring belonged to their mother Ella.
 She confronts George about the house's violent history.
 As they argue, a radio begins playing, only stopping when George smashes it.
 Catherine asks George to take Franny to his parents' house.

 While George is gone, Catherine and Floyd hold a séance and the ghost of Ella is summoned.
 Floyd tells Catherine that there is another spirit in the house and that she should be careful.
-Catherine discovers George's affair with Willis.
+Justine discovers George's affair with Willis.
 On a class trip, Justine overhears a conversation between George and his dissertation advisor, who asks how he was hired without a letter of recommendation.
 Floyd confronts George, who admits to forging a recommendation.
 At a family dinner, Catherine learns that the paintings George claimed were his work were actually painted by his cousin, who drowned in a boating accident.
 Her trust shattered, Catherine begins an affair with Eddie.